-Sensitivity to change was assessed by first creating Rasch-transformed scores for each EDAQ domain, conditional upon fit to the model.
-Acceptable levels of fit to the Rasch model are reported at the bottom of the fit table [27-29, 33].
+Sensitivity to change was assessed by first creating Rasch transformed scores for each EDAQ domain, conditional upon fit to the model.
+Acceptable levels of fit to the Rasch model are reported at the bottom of the fit table [27-29,33].
 Thus EDAQ domain raw scores were first transformed to the metric (in logits) and then linearly transformed to produce an interval-level scale of the same range for each domain.
-The following were then calculated: standard error of measurement (SEM); and the minimal detectable change95 (MDC95) score, that is, a statistical estimate of the smallest detectable change corresponding to change in ability [34, 35].
-Floor and ceiling effects were considered present if >15% of participants achieved either the lowest or highest scores in any domain [36, 37].
+The following were then calculated: Standard Error of Measurement (SEM); and the Minimal Detectable Change95 (MDC95) score, i.e. a statistical estimate of the smallest detectable change corresponding to change in ability [34,35].

-Acceptability
+Floor and ceiling effects:

+These were considered present if >15% of participants achieved either the lowest or highest scores in any domain [36,37].

+Acceptability: